A note on the identity module in $c=0$ CFTs: OPE and two-point functions

 The remaining terms in the second line of the OPE \eqref{OPEc} now become:

 where we have used that $\partial\bar{T}=\bar{\partial}T=0$ and $\alpha(c=0)=\frac{1}{4}$.

 Using \eqref{tdef} and \eqref{A}, we can write, to leading order as $c\to 0$

-Now, for $t$ to be well-defined in the $c=0$ CFT, it must have finite correlation functions, just like we saw above in the case of the two-point functions. \footnote{The finiteness of three-point functions involving $t$ was considered in \cite{Kogan:2002mg}.} Assuming this is true indeed, then an insertion of $T(z)$ in correlation functions at $c=0$ can be replaced by (the limit of) $-\sqrt{-\frac{c}{2}}X$ as long as it comes with a $\mathcal{O}(1)$ coefficient since
+Now, for $t$ to be well-defined in the $c=0$ CFT, it must have finite correlation functions, just like we saw above in the case of the two-point functions. \footnote{The finiteness of three-point functions involving $t$ was considered in \cite{Kogan:2002mg}.} Assuming this is true indeed, then an insertion of $T(z)$ in correlation functions at $c=0$ can be replaced by (the limit of) $-\sqrt{-\frac{c}{2}}X$ as long as it comes with a $\mathcal{O}(1)$ coefficient since \footnote{Here we have assumed that $\ldots$ involves only operators that have a well-defined $c\to 0$ limit, which means that their correlation functions are finite at $c=0$ and therefore $\langle t(z,\bar{z})\ldots\rangle$ in eq. \eqref{TXidentification} is a finite quantity at $c=0$.}

 This allows us to make the following operator identification at $c=0$:

 where by the right-hand side we of course mean the limit of this expression as $c\to 0$.
 Note that although $X(z,\bar{z})$ is non-chiral at generic $c$, one has: